KWKIM128/Converting_Nifti_to_2D_image/README.md

 out_path: path to output.

-Nifti will be saved as jpeg file as default.
-If you wish to save it as png file format, just simply put png=True as your fourth parameter.
+Nifti will be saved as a jpeg file as default.
+If you wish to save it as a png file format, simply put png=True as your fourth parameter.

 Example result:
 <p align="center">